openplayerjs/openplayerjs/README.md

 * **Play Ads indefinitely**: OpenPlayerJS has the ability to set an ad and play it in an infinite loop; this is desired for ads that are in a heavy text page.
 * **Enhance player controls**: You can add your own buttons (see example above).
 * **Accessibility is a priority**: You can even create specific styling for high contrast mode, and support visually impaired people and improve accessibility.
 See [High Contrast Proof CSS Sprites](https://developer.paciellogroup.com/blog/2010/01/high-contrast-proof-css-sprites/) for more details.
-* **Always up-to-date**: Relying on services like Greenkeeper, OpenPlayer uses the latest and greatest versions of the packages to ensure it is always updated; also, IMA SDK, [hls.js](https://github.com/video-dev/hls.js/) and [dash.js](https://github.com/Dash-Industry-Forum/dash.js/) use **even-green paths** from their recommended CDN sources to they will be always providing the latest upgrades for OpenPlayerJS.
+* **Always up-to-date**: Relying on [Snyk](https://snyk.io/), OpenPlayerJS uses the latest and greatest versions of the packages to ensure it is always updated; also, IMA SDK, [hls.js](https://github.com/video-dev/hls.js/) and [dash.js](https://github.com/Dash-Industry-Forum/dash.js/) use **even-green paths** from their recommended CDN sources to they will be always providing the latest upgrades for OpenPlayerJS.
 * **Smart autoplay algorithm**: Have you ever worried to know if your browser will autoplay media correctly?
 Forget about it!
-With OpenPlayerJS, we run a simple but yet powerful algorithm to check your browser's `autoplay` capabilities.
+OpenPlayerJS runs a simple but yet powerful algorithm to check your browser's `autoplay` capabilities.
 * **Responsive**: Always adapts to the screen size (and resize) by default, for both video/audio tags; a new **`fill`** mode is also included to scale and crop media relative to its parent container.
 * Support for **local and remote captions** for **both video and audio**, even without including the `crossorigin` attribute.
-* **No dependencies**, since this player is written in Typescript.
+* **Use it without dependencies**, since this player is written in Typescript, compiled and ready to be used!

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+OpenPlayerJS requires minimum steps to be installed.

 ### Prerequisites